-- identifies Broomfield as a Key Service Settlement due to it providing a range of services and facilities for its residents, providing a focus for housing development outside Chelmsford and South Woodham Ferrers - designates Broomfield Hospital as a Special Policy Area: 'to enable the operational and functional requirements of Broomfield Hospital to be planned in a strategic and phased manner as it is outside the Defined Settlement of Broomfield where ordinarily policy would constrain new development.' - identifies a strategic growth site north of Broomfield Hospital for around 450 homes, a neighbourhood centre, a new early years and childcare nursery and a new access to Broomfield Hospital.
+- identifies Broomfield as a Key Service Settlement due to it providing a range of services and facilities for its residents, providing a focus for housing development outside Chelmsford and South Woodham Ferrers - designates Broomfield Hospital as a Special Policy Area: 'to enable the operational and functional requirements of Broomfield Hospital to be planned in a strategic and phased manner as it is outside the Defined Settlement of Broomfield where ordinarily policy would constrain new development. - identifies a strategic growth site north of Broomfield Hospital for around 450 homes, a neighbourhood centre, a new early years and childcare nursery and a new access to Broomfield Hospital.
 This landscape-led development, known as 'North of Broomfield' or Strategic Growth Site 8 (SGS8), straddles the boundary between Broomfield and Little Waltham Parishes.
 A masterplan for the site has been approved by the City Council.
-Outline planning permission has been granted, subject to various conditions.
+At the time of preparing the Neighbourhood Plan, the City Council had resolved to grant outline planning permission with a number of planning conditions and subject to the signing of a Section 106 Planning Agreement.